kyasan/kyasan/README.md

 My journey began in clinical psychology, but I’ve discovered a love for solving problems with code—especially when it helps people in real life.

-I'm learning programming with a focus on:
-- 🌐 Web development (React / TypeScript / NestJS)
-- 📊 Data-driven UX and behavior analysis

 ---